minghao2016/openhotspot/docs/source/contributing.rst

 Contributing
 ------------
-Currently, contributions are not being accepted due to the fact that this project is part of a software competition that will take place in early March.
-Once it has past, I will then accept contributions from other developers.
+Currently, contributions to OpenHotspot are not being accepted be it that this project is part of a software development competition taking place in early March.
+Once the competition has past, contributions will begin to be accepted be it that you follow the rules and guidelines that will be made in future.